blueandhack/react-google-calendar/README.md

 Features added:
 - Calendar events in a day is sorted
 - "Copy to Calendar" to "Go to Calendar" to go to specific date on click
-- Can pass `selectedMonthYear` to select specific month in the calendar
+- Added `selectedMonthYear` to select specific month in the calendar

 ### Properties
 | Parameter             | Type             | Description                                                                     |